Wulandari18/house-sale-prediction/README.md

 We used the house sale prices data in King County that sold out between May 2014 until May 2015.
 Data can be gained from: https://www.kaggle.com/harlfoxem/house-price-prediction-part-2.

+Please contact me at wulanddarii18@gmail.com if any discussion about this code.

 Happy coding!